A unified picture of medium-induced radiation: Heuristic discussion of the medium-induced spectrum

 \section{Heuristic discussion of the medium-induced spectrum}

 The spectrum of gluon emissions induced by scatterings on a deconfined medium plays a central role in the phenomenology of jet quenching.
 However, a full understanding of all regimes have so far been lacking analytically and was previously only achievable through numerical methods.
 Here, we present a unified view of all relevant medium scales and their related regimes.
+Similar heuristic discussions have previously been presented in, e.g., \cite{Baier:1996kr,Peigne:2008wu,Mehtar-Tani:2019tvy,Andres:2020kfg}.
+In Sec.~\ref{sec:spectrum} we will provide rigorous derivations of the findings argued for here.

 We formulate the spectrum of induced emissions by focusing on the relevant length scales: \begin{itemize} \item The \textbf{size} of the medium $L$ (or the length of propagation $t <L$). \item The \textbf{mean free path} of the medium $\lambda\sim\frac{1}{n\sigma_{\rm tot}}$, which combines the density $n$ and the scattering strength $\sigma_{\rm tot}\sim\int\rmd\sigma$, and it describes the distance between typical scatterings. \item The \textbf{formation time} of an emission $t_{\rm f}=\frac{2\omega}{\bm k^2}$, where $\omega$ is the energy and $\bm k$ is the transverse momentum of the emission. \end{itemize} In addition, the relation between the in-medium screening scale $\mu$ and the range of available transverse momenta $|\k|$ is also important.